 In terms of base units only,

 One tesla is about the strength of the fields of the largest ordinary electromagnets.
 Stronger fields can be generated by magnets built with coils made of superconducting conductors.
-The now cancelled Superconducting Super Collider was scheduled to have magnets with a 6-tesla field, and the Large Hadronic Collider at CERN is scheduled to have 9-tesla superconducting magnets.
+The now-cancelled Superconducting Super Collider was scheduled to have magnets with a 6-tesla field, and the Large Hadron Collider at CERN has 8.4-tesla superconducting magnets.
 In December 1992, a magnet at the Francis Bitter National Magnet Laboratory at MIT produced a magnetic field of 37.2 teslas, a record.
-The Earth's magnetic field, at its surface, is roughly 50 microteslas.
+As of 2009, the strongest continuous artificial field was 45 teslas, produced by a hybrid magnet at the National High Magnetic Field Lab.

 The tesla is named for Nikola Tesla (1856–1943), the electrical engineer who, among many other accomplishments, did much to establish alternating current distribution systems.

-J. J. Smith.
+1. J. J. Smith.

 Recommendations of IEC Technical Committee 24: Electric and Magnetic Magnitudes